NadineDC/4640-LabCodes/README.md

-# 4640-Lab2
+# 4640-Labs
-This contains the MATLAB code used in the terrain analysis lab.
+This contains the MATLAB codes used in the ESSE 4640 LABS.